elsampsa/cutefront/docs/intro.rst

 - No templating languages, just pure js and html
 - Qt's touch'n'feel with widgets, signals and slots
 - Simple development environment with plain js and html files
-- Global state partitioned and cached into widgets
+- Global state partitioned and cached into widgets - avoid global state mess
 - The signal/slot paradigm creates possibilities for graphical representation of page interactions (like in qt studio).

 A code example: